ZoiPer/public-docs/plugin-signing.md

 ```

 This will output a signed hex-encoded SHA-256 digest of the plugin file.
-This is the plugin's signature, this is what Zoiper5 will use to verify the plugin.
+This is the plugin's signature, this is what Zoiper5 will use to verify the plugin and should be included in the plugin configuration file under the "signature" tag.